Istanbul, Turkey cruise port

 Sultanahmet Heritage Walk

-The classic Old City loop connecting Istanbul's UNESCO core.
-Start at Hagia Sophia, cross to the Blue Mosque, walk down to the Hippodrome obelisks, loop back past the Basilica Cistern entrance, and finish at the Grand Bazaar gate on Divan Yolu.
+The classic Old City loop.
+Take the T1 tram to Sultanahmet stop, then walk the UNESCO core: Hagia Sophia first (arrive early), across to the Blue Mosque, down past the ancient Hippodrome obelisks, loop to the Basilica Cistern, and finish at the Grand Bazaar gate on Divan Yolu.
+Return by tram or explore the Spice Bazaar at Eminönü.

 Weather & Best Time to Visit